 The highly experienced former Workington & Whitby manager Tommy Cassidy was seen as the perfect appointment to try to save the club from relegation.

-However the task looked to be a daunting one for Cassidy as it took him 9 games to record his 1st victory by then the damaged looked to have been done and after only 5 wins in his 20 games it was not enough and it was a bitter blow for the club to lose the Conference North status it valued so highly it was the 1st time the club had ever been relegated in its 113 years.
+However the task looked to be a daunting one for Cassidy as it took him 9 games to record his 1st victory.
+By then the damaged looked to have been done, after only 5 wins in his 20 games it was not enough and it was a bitter blow for the club to lose the Conference North status it valued so highly.
+It was the 1st time the club had ever been relegated in its 113 years.
 Cassidy failed to turn the clubs fortunes around and despite 5 wins in the opening 12 games of the new season the board terminated his contract after a FA Cup defeat at his former club Workington.

 Former Blyth playerand Cassidy’s assistant Paddy Atkinson was caretaker for a month before being appointed permanently.
 He in appointed Tom Wade as his No.2.

-Once again Tom Wade had stepped into the breach.
+Once again Tom Wade stepped into the breach.
 He had taking charge for a game at Kendal when only days before handing in his resignation Atkinson had stated he was ‘unavailable’!.